hb9kns/plog/README.md

 # plog

-*Please note: there is now one common configuration file .plog.rc.*
-*It is not part of the suite, but a template file progrc.template is* *included, which should be copied to .plog.rc during setup.*

-*ToDo: There is still missing a nice example of a working setup!*

 ## Overview

 Plog is a suite of some scripts to be run on a UNIX server for handling